ParnoldAlmer/GSPro-Flightscope-OCR-Interface/README.md

  4. **Push** your work back up to your fork
  5. Submit a **Pull request** so that we can review your changes

-NOTE: Be sure to merge the latest from "upstream" before making a pull request!